Our-Unique-Game/School-Escape/Formal-elements.md

 * Must solve puzzles to receive key pieces.
 * Certain hallways with security checks must be avoided.
+* the game will start with an intro that explain the rules of the games.

 ### 5. Resources

 * Key Pieces: Gathered by solving puzzles.
 * Hints: Available from classmates when needed.
+* the player will have a bar of the part he collected in precentage.

 ### 6. Conflicts